List Of Food Festivals In India: Your Guide To India’s Top Culinary Festivals

 Photo: SenuScape / Pexels / Image For Representation Only

 The Goa Food and Culture Festival in January showcases the coastal state’s traditional Goan cuisine.
 The festival was started to preserve and promote Goa’s unique food traditions.
 It features local delicacies like fish curry, pork vindaloo, and bebinca, a famous Goan dessert.
-The event also includes cooking demonstrations by experienced chefs who explain how these dishes are made.
+The event also includes cooking demonstrations by experienced chefs, making it one of the top cultural places to visit in Goa for food lovers.

 Location: Panaji, Goa